ShabuShabu/Belay/README.md

 - Add http tests for the builder
 - Add tests for scoped model events and `boot` method
+- Add automatic hydration for collections/paginators to mixin
 - Non-existing relationships will have to be saved before the model
 - World domination